Meet the CEFC Board

-Mr Skala has a distinguished career of service including on the boards of public, private, not-for-profit and government organisations and has more than 35 years' experience in the law, business and banking.
+Mr Skala has a distinguished career of service on the boards of public, private, not-for-profit and government organisations, with more than 35 years of experience in the law, business and banking sectors.

-A former Chairman of Film Australia Limited and Wilson Group Limited, he is also a former Director of the Australian Broadcasting Corporation, the Channel Ten Group of Companies and Max Capital Group Limited.
-Prior to becoming a banker, Mr Skala was for almost 20 years a senior Partner at the law firm Arnold Bloch Leibler.
+A former Chairman of Film Australia Limited, Hexima Limited, Island Food Company Limited and Wilson Group Limited, Mr Skala is also a former Director of the Australian Broadcasting Corporation, the Channel Ten Group and Max Capital Group Limited.

 Mr Skala was appointed to the CEFC Board with effect from 7 August 2017 for five years.